milangoyal2/MySmartUSC/README.txt

 Notes:

-Notifications may take up to 5 minutes to appear (from time email was sent)
+Notifications should appear within 5 minutes, but can take up to 10 minutes, since the time the origianl email was sent.